gleb-skobinsky/jetdesk-calendars/README.md

 }
 ```

-2. Single date picker: allows to select a single date from calendar
+2. Single date picker: allows to select a single date from the calendar

 **Usage:**
 ```kotlin